Preparing for safety planning

-It is possible to safety plan with the alleged abuser or offender in the home.
+It is possible to safety plan with the alleged abuser in the home.
 However, this should be undertaken with caution and there are circumstances where a safety plan is not recommended as outlined below.
 All of these factors indicate increased vulnerability of the child and practitioners need to consider whether a safety plan can be developed that manages the specific vulnerability of the child.

 The child is:

-- telling Child Safety or other people that they have been sexually abused by the alleged abuser or offender
+- telling Child Safety or other people that they have been sexually abused by the alleged abuser

-- fearful of the alleged abuser or offender
+- fearful of the alleged abuser

 - fearful of the parent and unable to identify any other protective adults in the home